 Times have changed for email-based cyber attacks.
-Email used to be largely used as a mechanism for delivering malware.
+Email once was largely used as a mechanism for delivering malware.
 But developing systems to detect and block this type of attack was straightforward – the systems were implemented and all was right with the world.
 That is, until attackers realised they could trick users into doing something they shouldn’t, like paying money into the wrong account, or entering their credentials into a legitimate-looking website.
 A few defence platforms tried to keep up with this new type of threat, but soon gave up.
 Email defence was like a static firewall, and couldn’t account for the proactive management of new cyber threats.
 The technology was no longer sufficient, so users were called on to bolster the defences.

 To err is human...

 Humans make mistakes, and no amount of cyber training will negate that.
 What’s more, users can never be trained on all the advanced techniques attackers use to impersonate a legitimate email address, such as Punycode.
 It’s neither logical nor fair to expect otherwise.